needle-mirror/com.unity.purchasing/Documentation~/UnityIAPValidatingReceipts.md

 Note that the validator only validates receipts generated on Google Play and Apple platforms.
 Receipts generated on any other platform, including fakes generated in the Editor, throw an __IAPSecurityException__.

+Be sure that your `CrossPlatformValidator` object has been created in time for processing your purchases.
+Note that during the initialization of Unity IAP, it is possible that pending purchases from previous sessions may be fetched from the store and processed.
+If you are using a persistent object of this type, create it before initializing Unity IAP.

 If you try to validate a receipt for a platform that you haven't supplied a secret key for, a __MissingStoreSecretException__ is thrown.

 ````